Steven Hoffenberg: Personal life and death

+Hoffenberg converted to Christianity during his time in prison.
+Following his release, he claimed to be seeking to make amends to his victims, and also reached out to women who had made allegations of assault against his former mentee Jeffrey Epstein, with one of Epstein's accusers Maria Farmer reporting that she and Hoffenberg had become "friends."

 On July 10, 2014, he married Post All Star News president, Maria Santiago, after a one month romance.
-The ceremony was held in front of Trump Tower in Manhattan.
-He was married twice before, and had a daughter.
+He held an informal wedding ceremony in front of Trump Tower in Manhattan.
+He had been married at least twice before, and had a daughter from a relationship he had been having at the time of his federal prosecution; his daughter met him for the first time at the age of 19 after he was released from prison.

 Hoffenberg was found dead at his apartment in Derby, Connecticut, on August 23, 2022, at the age of 77.
 Epstein accuser Maria Farmer said she called police to check in on Hoffenberg after she failed to reach him over the phone during the preceding week.
 His body was in an advanced state of decomposition, and a Derby police officer estimated that he had been dead for roughly a week by the time his remains were found.
 An initial autopsy found no evidence of trauma on his body and police said they believe he died of natural causes.
-He had tested positive for COVID-19 not long before his death.